DIGOARTHUR/github-automated-repos/README.md

    <!------------------------------------DESCRIPTION-->

 # <img  alt="skills"  width="40" height="40" src="https://user-images.githubusercontent.com/59892368/148622497-164365e8-f6b0-4f40-bc75-a0ed4da6059b.png">  About Library <!---write here : talk a little about project: what's does, example.  -->
-> This library automates the display of your Github repositories on your website.
-Choose which project will be displayed on your website, without having to add more lines of code, customize it with a representative icon and show which stacks were used.
+> This library automates the view of your Github repositories on your website.
+Choose which project will be viewed on your website, without having to add more lines of code, customize it with a representative icon and show which stacks were used.
 All this in one place!

    |                             Control your projects                     |
 | :-------------------------------------------------------------------: |